Skip to main content

 The annual Malaga city fair in August is an exuberant week-long street party with plenty of flamenco and 'fino' (sherry).
 The fair commemorates the re-conquest of the city by Isabella and Ferdinand in 1487 and traditionally runs for a week from Saturday to Sunday (inclusive) over the third week in August.

-The likely dates for Malaga Feria 2025 are Sat 16th to Sat 23rd August 2025, although this is not confirmed until the City Council meeting (usually in February) votes to confirm this.
-The local by-laws state that since the purpose of the fair is to celebrate the incorporation of Malaga into the Crown of Castile (19th August 1487), it must be centred on this date, which is also a local public holiday.
+The dates for Malaga Feria 2025 are Sat 16th to Sat 23rd August 2025 inclusive, as confirmed by the City Council meeting on 23rd May 2025.
+The local by-laws state that since the purpose of the fair is to celebrate the incorporation of Malaga into the Crown of Castile (19th August 1487), it must be centered on this date, which is also a local public holiday.

 The following day the people take to the streets, the women in flouncy flamenco dresses, to dance, drink and, generally, make merry.
 The traditional dance of Andalucia is called 'Sevillanas' comprising four distinct dances with plenty of finger-clicking, foot-stomping and, above all, feeling.
 This is where 'dancing in the street' can be appreciated spontaneously 'en vida' which is really the only way Spanish dancing should be performed.